uvaai/pdp/_schedules/2 Spring 2024/index.md

 Wouter Vrielink (teacher)

-You can reach us at <minorai@mprog.nl> for any practical matters or other questions.
+You can reach us at <ai@proglab.nl> for any practical matters or other questions.

 ## Getting started